Kurt Thomas (basketball)

 Kurt Vincent Thomas (born October 4, 1972) is an American former professional basketball player.
 A 6'9", 230 lb. power forward-center, Thomas was known for his hard-nosed playing style and tough defense during his eight year tenure with the New York Knicks.
-Having played college basketball at Texas Christian University, he was drafted by the Miami Heat in 1995 and went on to play parts of 18 seasons in the NBA.
+Having played college basketball for the TCU Horned Frogs, he was selected by the Miami Heat in the 1995 NBA draft and went on to play parts of 18 seasons in the NBA.

 High school and college

 Kurt began his basketball career on the playgrounds at Dallas Birdie Alexander Elementary, D.A.
 Hulcy Middle School, and thereafter on to Dallas Carter High before transferring to Hillcrest High.
 Thomas grew up in Dallas, and after graduating from Dallas's Hillcrest High School, he attended Texas Christian University, where he led the NCAA Division I in scoring and rebounding in the 1994–95 season with 28.9 PPG and 14.6 RPG, becoming only the third player in history to accomplish this feat (the other two being Hank Gathers and Xavier McDaniel).